zunaid002/learning-github/README.md

-this repo was osed to leatn git and git hub.
+This repo was used to learn git and git hub.